Church Controversy with Domestic Abuse: an annotated bibliography

 The bibliography is in reverse chronological order, with the most recent item at the top.
 I will keep adding items as they come out.

 The bibliography has been compiled by me, but I haven’t put in only items I approve of.
 If you know of an item which is not on this list and you believe it ought to be, please send me a link to the item.
-My email address is firstname.lastname@example.org The final decision as to whether to include an item rests with Ps Jeff Crippen and myself, as co-leaders of this blog.
+My email address is firstname.lastname@example.org The final decision as to whether to include an item rests with me as leader of this blog.

 I have annotated the list; annotations are in italics.
 I’ve indicated which items I recommended with the annotation Highly Recommended.
 For a few of the items, I’ve quoted a short portion of the item and I show that with quotation marks.